Managing water quality: Examining the 2014 National Policy Statement

 The 2014 NPS is a major step forward.
 Some regional councils have already begun to act, and there is a real sense of momentum.
 However, we are not out of the woods yet.
 Some lakes and streams are below bottom lines and many others are not far above them.
 In many water bodies water quality continues to decline, making the task of improving it that much harder and more costly.

-This report is an examination of six aspects of the 2014 NPS, focussed on elements that are absent or unclear.
+This report is an examination of six aspects of the 2014 NPS, focused on elements that are absent or unclear.
 The last section contains six recommendations.